 The United States Geospatial Intelligence Foundation developed this course and offers it in partnership with The Intelligence and Security Academy.
 This is the only GEOINT 101 course certified by USGIF.
 A discount is available for USGIF Members.

 The course theme, “We are all GEOINTers,” draws on everyday experiences across all experience levels.
 This course uses real-world problems and data.
 This course is designed for a wide audience, including those from civil, federal, not-for-profit, state, local and tribal organizations.

 The classes will be taught by Keith Masback and Dr. R. Maxwell Baber.

-Keith Masback is the President of the United States Geospatial Intelligence Foundation (USGIF).
-He also is a member of the standing Intelligence Task Force of the Defense Science Board.
+Keith Masback is the CEO of the United States Geospatial Intelligence Foundation (USGIF).
+He has served as a member of the standing Intelligence Task Force of the Defense Science Board.
+He currently serves as a member of the Department of Commerce, National Oceanic and Atmospheric Administration’s Advisory Committee on Commercial Remote Sensing (ACCRES) and the Department of Interior’s National Geospatial Advisory Committee (NGAC).
 Prior to joining USGIF, he spent a combined 20 years as an officer in the U.S. Army and in government service, culminating as a member of the Defense Intelligence Senior Executive Service at the National Geospatial-Intelligence Agency (NGA).